tumetus/tuomokankaanpaa/public/blog-posts/5-reasons-why-every-programmer-should-have-a-blog/index.md

 Most likely the second candidate.
 Because you actually have proof that this candidate knows the stuff he/she claims to know in their CV.

-So having a blog will also act as an ensurance to possible future employer that you know what you claim to know.
+So having a blog will also act as an insurance to possible future employer that you know what you claim to know.

 On top of that a blog can open doors that you wouldn't otherwise even know about.